epccs/MacGyver/Applications/Eeprom/README.md

 ## Todo

+EEPROM is WIP, but reading/writing a byte is working now.
 The referances are going to be held on the manager.
 The application eeprom is for the user.

 ## Overview